Jennifer Garner Still Doesn't Know Why She Made That Face at the Oscars

 Michael Rozman/Warner Bros.

-Don't ask Jennifer Garner about that viral facial expression she made at the 2018 Oscars—she doesn't know why she made it, either.
+Don't ask Jennifer Garner about the viral facial expression she made at the 2018 Oscars—she doesn't know why she made it, either.

 The 45-year-old actress spoke about the famous look on the Mar.
 16 episode of The Ellen DeGeneres Show.